TomChv/wait-my-workflow/README.md

 The timeout starts when the job is starting and not when it is in a queue.
 This ensures that you do not have a timeout for nothing.

+**Tips**: be sure all yours jobs has a unique name in order to don't have surprise.

 ## Exemple